Types of community & their characteristics

 I was thinking it might provide some means of hands free navigation, but I think the focus has been on keyboard navigation for users using screen readers.
 That said, a modified keyboard that allowed you to click your keyboard’s modifier keys with a foot switch, combined with Discourse’s keyboard navigation might it easier to use the application with one hand.

 Yeah, there are potentially a couple of levels to this.
 For example, if a hosting provider is used to serve your forum, they will also need to be HIPAA compliant.
 I’m not sure if that’s even possible.
 Maybe encrypting all medical data on the forum would be a potential way to comply.
-There’s a potential Discourse solution for that here: Discourse Encrypt (for Private Messages).
+There’s a potential Discourse solution for that here: Discourse Encrypt (for Personal Messages).

 Regulations that end up promoting the opposite of their stated purpose is a bit of a personal pet peeve.
 That’s getting off topic though.
 In some cases accepting the risk of ignoring the regulation is a reasonable approach.
 Otherwise you’ve got to find a way to work with it.